 - Freelancing is not as easy as it looks.

 Here’s a short story of the very first ‘real’ freelance gig I did.
-My ex girlfriend worked at a company & they needed a website.
+My friend worked at a company & they needed a website.
 She referred me, we setup a meeting at their office & the project begun.
 Overall the project went well but for some reason they did not pay 10% of the due amount.
 Even after repeated reminders, they always told me that they’ll pay soon but they didn’t.
 Although it was a very insignificant amount but again, it’s not about the amount.
 It’s about the fact that they agreed to pay for a service, received the service & then kept leading me on for the payment.
 (By the way, the same company contacted me 2 years later to fix a bug on the very same website, of-course I said no.)

 So that was my first freelance experience where I physically met the client & delivered the project.